ddh0/easy-llama/README.md

 In most cases, the best way to install easy-llama is through pip.

+You will need `cmake` to install easy-llama.
+It is probably available in your preferred package manager, such as `apt`, `brew`, `yum`, etc. Or you can install it [from source](https://cmake.org/download/).

 Select your backend from the list below to see your installation instructions.
 If you run into issues with the installation, please see the [llama-cpp-python installation instructions](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#installation) for a more detailed guide.
 If you're still having trouble, feel free to [open an issue](https://github.com/ddh0/easy-llama/issues/new/).

+Note that in these instructions, the variable `LLAMA_FAST` is enabled.
+This should provide a small speedup without causing issues ([ref](https://github.com/ggerganov/llama.cpp/blob/7bd4ffb78062587e4012a1c24186223f09b1bc70/Makefile#L134)).
+However, if you run into issues with installation, it is suggested to retry without this variable set.

 <details>
 <summary>CPU only</summary>

 ```
 pip uninstall llama-cpp-python -y
+CMAKE_ARGS="-DLLAMA_FAST=1" pip install --no-cache-dir llama-cpp-python
 pip install --upgrade easy-llama
 ```